64kramsystem/personal_notes/linux_system.md

 #
 aptitude why -v $package

-# Display the sources of given package
+# Display the repositories with a given package
 #
 apt-cache policy $package